jamiebradford123/project5/README.md

 ## Main Data Analysis and Machine Learning Libraries
 * Here you should list the libraries used in the project and provide an example(s) of how you used these libraries.
+Python 3.8.12 - Used in the kernals to run the Jupyter Notebooks Jupyter Notebooks - Where all the code was run from to collect the data, visulaise and create the model GitHub - Used to host and deploy the website
+Gitpod - Used to create the code for the site
+Heroku - Used to deploy the website

+Libraries used
+NumPy 1.19.2
+Pandas 1.1.2
+Matplotlib 3.3.1
+Seaborn 0.11.0
+Plotly 4.12.0
+Streamlit 0.85.0
+Tensorflow 2.6.0

 ## Credits

-- Cherry leaves dataset taken from Kaggle - https://www.kaggle.com/datasets/codeinstitute/cherry-leaves

 ### Content

-- The text for the Home page was taken from Wikipedia Article A.
+- Cherry leaves dataset taken from Kaggle - https://www.kaggle.com/datasets/codeinstitute/cherry-leavese
-- Instructions on how to implement form validation on the Sign-Up page were taken from [Specific YouTube Tutorial](https://www.youtube.com/).
+- Instructions on how to complete this project was based on Walkthrough 1 from The Code Institute
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).
+- This Github template was provided by The Code Institute - https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves

 ### Media